railsadminteam/rails_admin/docs/associations-scoping.md

 You may have business rules where you want to limit the members of a collection that are available for association with a particular record.
 For example, a Player might be a member of a League.
 When selecting Players for a Team, we wouldn't want to see all the Players we know about, just the ones in the same League as the Team.

-For associations types (other than polymorphics at the moment) you can scope associable records with:
+For all associations types (other than polymorphics at the moment) you can scope associable records with:

 ```ruby
 config.model Team do